 On the flip side, B2C (Business to Consumer) content, while still under the umbrella of business writing, tends to adopt a more relatable and accessible tone.
 The focus shifts towards showing how a product or service fits into and enriches the everyday life of the consumer.

-Despite this difference in approach, the underlying principles of clarity, engagement, and driving action remain steadfast.
+Despite this difference in approach, the underlying principles of clarity, engagement, generating leads, and driving action remain steadfast.

 Key Differences Between Business and Consumer Content Writing